• Individual Investor

 If you’re one of the millions of Americans who have enjoyed the benefits of tax-deferred investing in traditional IRAs, 401(k), or similar retirement savings accounts, you should be aware of the rules governing the required distribution of those assets.

 Roth IRAs.
 There is no RMD for Roth IRAs regardless of your age.
-Furthermore, if you are at least 59½ and you’ve had the account for at least five years, all of the distributions that you do take would normally be tax-free.
-By contrast, Roth 401(k) account holders are generally required to begin taking distributions at 73, although that requirement will be eliminated beginning in 2024.
-(See: Roth IRA benefits go beyond retirement)
+Furthermore, if you are at least 59½ and you’ve had the Roth IRA account for at least five years, all the distributions that you take would be tax-free.

 However, this exception would not apply if you have a stake of 5% or more in the company or the plan document requires distribution.
 In those instances, you cannot delay your RMD and must begin distributions.
 Nor would the exception apply to any retirement plans of former employers or to IRAs.
 Even if you’re still working, you would be required to begin taking distributions from your IRAs and former employer retirement plans at age 73.

-Before you decide on any course of action in allocating your distributions, you should consult with a tax professional to make sure you’re making the best decisions based on your specific tax situation.
+Before you decide on a course of action in allocating your distributions, you should consult with a tax professional to make sure you’re making the best decisions based on your specific tax situation.
 If you expect to spend the money to cover retirement expenses, that’s probably an easy choice.
 Take the distribution, pay the taxes you owe, and use the money as needed.
-But if you are already receiving enough income to cover your bills through a job, Social Security, or any pension or investment income, it may help to develop a strategy for making the most of your distributions.
-Here are some options for doing just that:
+But if you are already receiving enough income to cover your bills through a job, Social Security or any pension or investment income, consider the following strategies to help you make the most of your distributions:

 Donate it.
 If you donate your distribution—or a portion of it—to a qualified charity, the amount of the distribution you donate is taxable, but may qualify as a tax deduction.

 Make a qualified charitable distribution (QCD).
-When you reach 70½, you can request up to $100,000 be sent directly to a qualified charity as a non-taxable distribution from your IRA.
-The QCD also counts towards your RMD for the year once you reach age 73.
+When you reach 70½, you can request up to $100,000 in 2024 and $108,000 in 2025 be sent directly to a qualified charity as a non-taxable distribution from your IRA.
+The QCD also counts toward your RMD for the year once you reach age 73.
 But if you make deductible traditional IRA contributions and also request a QCD, the QCD amount will be reduced by the amount of the traditional IRA deductions.

 Create an emergency fund.
 If you don’t already have an emergency fund, you may wish to use some of the after-tax distribution to set one up.